Returning to Work After Retirement

 You will not receive a warning if you are getting close to the maximum limit.

-If you have received notice that your retirement benefit was cancelled relating to re-employment and need further information, please visit Pension Cancellation.
+If you have received notice that your retirement benefit was cancelled relating to re-employment and need further information, please visit the Pension Cancellation page.

 Impact of Return to Work Retirement Benefit Cancellations on Reciprocal Retirement Benefits